harsh376/frontend326/submit_README.md

 If you are running our server on another instance on ec2, please make sure the following commands are executed:
 	sudo apt-get install sysstat dstat pidstat

-However, before monitoring our server for system usage, we have to ensure it is being run and maximum capacity.
+However, before monitoring our server for system usage, we have to ensure it is being run at maximum capacity.
 To do so, run the following command first
 	python benchmark_server.py